 Types Of Cough In Babies

-- Acute cough: A rapid onset of cough that lasts less than three weeks.
+- Acute cough: A sudden onset of cough that lasts from a few days to less than three weeks.

 - Chronic or persistent cough: Lasts more than eight weeks, usually from allergies or asthma.
+It occurs off and on.
 It can also be due to infections.

 - Daytime cough: Occurs during the day and can often be allergic to smoke, air fresheners, pets, etc.